 One of the most effective ways to protect sunflower seeds from wildlife is to keep them protected when they are young.
 While sunflower seeds aren’t ripe yet, birds often start nibbling on them as soon as they appear.
 Another way to protect sunflower seeds is by protecting them with cheesecloth, fine netting, or brown paper sacks.
 Alternatively, you can secure a small net with a string around the stem.

 To harvest sunflower seeds, you must cut the flower head off by the stem about 7 inches below the flower’s center.
 You will see the small kernel inside the outer shell.
 You can open the kernel with your front teeth.
 Then, keep the flower head dry away from animals, such as rodents.
 Harvest the seeds when the flower head has turned brown.
-The seed head should also have a foot on the stem, which will give you a handle for holding the seeds.

 Before separating the seeds, you need to wrap the seeds in a paper bag.
 Tie the bag loosely with twine, so that it doesn’t get knocked off.
 You can also wrap the seeds in cheesecloth to keep them dry.
 Avoid plastic bags, which will prevent adequate air circulation and cause the seeds to rot or mold.
 Using paper bags will prevent birds from harvesting the seeds and will prevent the seeds from falling to the ground.